lucasrecan/RPN_Calculator/README.md

 # RPN_Calculator
 Here's my biggest work from my last year in highschool.
-It's till in progress, because I can't find some of the code (for the queue and the chained list) and I'm still translating (french to english) and commenting it.
+It's still in progress, because I can't find some of the code (for the queue and the chained list) and I'm still translating (french to english) and commenting it.
 I know it would need a graphical redesign.